Toggle: English / Spanish

 The most common procedure of this type is called fundoplication.
 In this surgery, your surgeon will:

 - Wrap the upper part of your stomach around the end of your esophagus with stitches.
-The stitches create pressure at the end of your esophagus that helps prevent stomach acid and food from flowing up into the esophagus.
+The stitches create pressure at the end of your esophagus, which helps prevent stomach acid and food from flowing up from the stomach into the esophagus.

-Surgery is done while you are under general anesthesia so you are asleep and pain-free.
-Surgery usually takes 2 to 3 hours.
+Surgery is done while you are under general anesthesia, so you are asleep and pain-free.
+Surgery most often takes 2 to 3 hours.
 Your surgeon may choose from different techniques.

 - Your surgeon will make 1 large surgical cut in your belly.

-- A tube may be inserted you’re your stomach through the abdomen to keep the stomach wall in place.
+- A tube may be inserted into your stomach through the abdomen to keep the stomach wall in place.
 This tube will be taken out in about a week.

 - Your surgeon will make 3 to 5 small cuts in your belly.
 A thin tube with a tiny camera on the end is inserted through one of these cuts.

-- Other surgical tools are inserted through the other cuts. he laparoscope is connected to a video monitor in the operating room.
+- Other surgical tools are inserted through the other cuts.
+The laparoscope is connected to a video monitor in the operating room.

 - Your surgeon does the repair while viewing the inside of your belly on the monitor.

-- The surgeon may need to switch to an open procedure in the case of problems.
+- The surgeon may need to switch to an open procedure in case of problems.